 After all, interest accrues on a student loan each and every day.
 To avoid interest, if possible, student loan debtors should make regular payments over and above the minimum monthly payment amount.
 Student loan debtors should inform their loan servicer that it should not apply the extra payments to future payments, but to present payments and to the highest interest rate loan.
 This will reduce the total cost of the student loan over time.

 Finally, student loan debtors should absolutely avoid ads on social media and the internet, as well as solicitations including phone calls or letters that offer to help lower a student loan payment or obtain loan forgiveness.
 Such services are typically expensive scams that provide little or no assistance.
 Because the U.S. Department of Education or its loan servicers never charge for such services, student loan debtors should contact their loan servicer for free student loan help and avoid all scams solicited by unknown parties.
-A qualified student loan attorney may also provide invaluable assistance.
+A Fort Lauderdale student loan attorney may also provide invaluable assistance.